marina-cerame/Shortly/README.md

 ## Your Goals

 Basic Requirements:
-- Design your app architecture:
+- Take a few minutes to design your app architecture:
   * [ ] What pages and routes do you want?

 - Hook up your app to a SQL database using bookshelf:
-  * [ ] Create the necessary tables: clicks and urls
+  * [ ] Create the necessary tables: urls and clicks
+  * [ ] The urls table needs columns: url, visits, base_url, code (the encrypted sha), title, and visits
+  * [ ] The clicks table needs columns: created\_at, and link\_id.
+This will be used later for stat visualization.

 - Build a simple authentication system:
   * [ ] Require users to log in to see shortened links